How Medicinal Mushrooms Fight Cancer: An Introduction to the Mechanisms

 The Overview of Mechanisms

 The activity of medicinally active compounds from mushrooms is very complex and diverse.
-The most important medicinal mushroom mechanisms are stimulation of the host mediated immune response (immunomodulation) and cytotoxic/cytostatic effects.
+The most critical medicinal mushroom mechanisms are stimulation of the host-mediated immune response (immunomodulation) and cytotoxic/cytostatic effects.

 Both inhibit the 8 main stages of carcinogenesis: